wkasdorp/new-vm-with-domain-join/README.md

 # Create new VMs and join them to an existing AD domain

 ### New for V2
 * Added support for managed disks.
 * Automatically use correct disk SKU (Standard or Premium) depending on VM Size.
 * Optional autoshutdown schedule for each VM, set for 11:00 PM, UTC.
 * Breaking change: no parameter for a storage account.

+## new for V3
+* added disk type, defaulting to StandardSSD.
+* template cleanup and updates.

 ### Features